mitmedialab/rr_interaction/README.md

 the ROS rosout log file will likely be missing the initial messages.
 See the [rospy logging documentation](http://wiki.ros.org/rospy/Overview/Logging) for more.

+**For information about performance logs for participants, see the Personalization section below.**

 #### Participant config